 The assessment of skin sensitisation involves measuring the likelihood that a substance will cause an allergic reaction if applied to the skin.
-In animals, such assessments have previously been based on applying a test substance to the shaved skin of guinea pigs or to the ears of mice, who are later killed.
-Fortunately, for industrial chemicals and drugs, the regulatory requirement to test for skin sensitisation can be fully replaced with a combination of in vitro and in chemico assays that each address a different key event in the adverse outcome pathway (AOP) for this endpoint.260 The methods distinguish between sensitisers and non-sensitisers and are recommended to be used in an IATA.
+In animals, such assessments have previously been based on applying a test substance to the shaved skin of guinea pigs in the guinea pig maximisation test or to the ears of mice in the local lymph node assay.

+The regulatory requirement to test for skin sensitisation can be met with a defined approach, as described in OECD Test No 497: Defined Approaches on Skin Sensitisation, using a combination of in chemico and in vitro assays that each address a different key event in the AOP.253 The "2 out of 3" defined approach provides sufficient information for hazard identification, and the integrated testing strategies (ITSv1 and ITSv2) collate information from two of the in vitro assays below, along with in silico predictions, to predict hazard and potency.

-- OECD Test No 442C: In Chemico Skin Sensitisation: Direct Peptide Reactivity Assay (DPRA).
-The DPRA addresses the molecular initiating event of the skin sensitisation AOP. - OECD Test No 442D: In Vitro Skin Sensitisation Assays Addressing the AOP Key Event on Keratinocyte Activation.
-This test guideline addresses the second key event of the skin sensitisation AOP. - OECD Test No 442E: In Vitro Skin Sensitisation Assays Addressing the Key Event on Activation of Dendritic Cells on the Adverse Outcome Pathway for Skin Sensitisation.
-This method addresses the third key event of the skin sensitisation AOP.
+- OECD Test No 442C: Key Event-Based Test Guideline for In Chemico Skin Sensitisation Assays Addressing the Adverse Outcome Pathway Key Event on Covalent Binding to Proteins This test guideline addresses the molecular initiating event of the skin sensitisation AOP. - OECD Test No 442D: In Vitro Skin Sensitisation Assays Addressing the AOP Key Event on Keratinocyte Activation This test guideline addresses the second key event of the skin sensitisation AOP. - OECD Test No 442E: In Vitro Skin Sensitisation Assays Addressing Key Event on Activation of Dendritic Cells This method addresses the third key event of the skin sensitisation AOP.